This post may contain affiliate links. Please read my disclosure and privacy policy.

 Can I add more protein?

 You can try adding a tablespoon of protein powder to this recipe, but keep in mind that it will change the flavor.
-Unsweetened protein power is not delicious here (I tried!), but a vanilla flavor might work.
+Unsweetened protein powder is not delicious here (I tried!), but a vanilla flavor might work.

 strawberry overnight oats overhead in a glass jar with a spoon.

-Strawberry Overnight Oats
+Strawberry Overnight Oats (Easiest Recipe!)

-5 from 1 vote
+5 from 2 votes

 prep10 mins cook0 mins total10 mins